Photo credit: Stewart McPherson

 Her passion for dance, in particular Classical Ballet, is something she wishes to continue to share with others.

-Alice started dancing with Bath School of Dance at the age of 3 and attends weekly dance classes in RAD Ballet, Contemporary Dance and Ballet Fitness.
-Alice particularly enjoys the free movement style of contemporary dance.
-Aside from dance, Alice enjoys acting with a local theatre group and has also been involved in the Saltford pantomime.
-Her favourite character was playing the villain ‘Goldeneye’.
-She also enjoys playing hockey and guitar lessons.
-Alice’s favourite thing about being a teaching assistant is laughing at the funny things the children come out with each week!
+Alex started dancing with Bath School of Dance at the age of 3 and attends weekly dance classes in RAD Ballet, Contemporary Dance and Ballet Fitness.
+Alex particularly enjoys the free movement style of contemporary dance.
+Aside from dance, Alex enjoys acting with a local theatre group and has also been involved in the Saltford pantomime.
+Their favourite character was playing the villain ‘Goldeneye’.
+They also enjoy playing hockey and guitar lessons.
+Alex’s favourite thing about being a teaching assistant is laughing at the funny things the children come out with each week!

 Daisy was 3 years old when she started dancing with Bath School of Dance.
 She attends weekly dance classes in RAD Ballet and Ballet Fitness as well as dance classes at her school.
 Her favourite dances are the RAD Grade 3 Character Dance and the Grade 4 ‘Cane’ Dance.
 Daisy plays the guitar and drums and enjoys listening to bands including Radiohead, Talking Heads and Arctic Monkeys.
 She also plays basketball, tennis and athletics with her friends.
 Daisy’s favourite thing about being a teaching assistant is helping our little ones with their dance skills.